alexwlchan/javascript-data-files/README.md

 ## Installation

+You have two options:

-Copy the file `src/javascript` folder into your project.
+1. Copy the file `src/javascript` folder into your project.
     You probably want to copy the tests as well.

-Eventually this will be a pip installable package, once I've done some more testing (see [issue #3](https://github.com/alexwlchan/python-js-files/issues/3)).
+2. Install the package using pip:

+    ```console
+    $ pip install alexwlchan-python-js-files
+    ```

 ## Why not use JSON files?